tamucc-gcl/lab_protocols/hic_01_crosslink_store.md

 2. Add labels and DNA preservative to screw cap tubes
    * place in storage/transport box
    * tape a tube map to the box
-3.
+3. Pack sample collection supplies into compact box or baggie
+4. Pack gloves into box or baggie
+5.

 ---

-## FIELD INSTRUCTIONS FOR CELLS
+## FIELD INSTRUCTIONS FOR CELLS/BLOOD/HEMOLYMPH

+_Note: educate yourself on the portion of your blood/hemolymph sample that is nucleated and modify protocol accordingly_

 1. Grow two to five million mammalian cells under recommended culture conditions to about 80% confluence.
 2. Pellet suspension cells or detached adherent cells by centrifugation at 300xG for 5 minutes.